k-stz/config-weaver-operator/notes.md

 ### What is `envtest`
 A go package that provides librareis for integration testing by starting a local control plane
 <hr> Control plane binaries (etcd and kube-apiserver, but "without kubelet, controller-manager or other components.") are loaded by default from `/usr/local/kubebuilder/bin` this can be overridden with the envvar `KUBEBUILDER_ASSETS` (this is set in the Makefile target `test:`!)

+# Deployment
+The controller needs access to the Kubernetes-API, if that's the case it can be deployed.
+So this can be:
+- Inside the cluster inside a pod
+- outside the cluster, as just a linux process running in your dev environment shell!
+- Or with OLM (operator lifecycle manager) though an operator catalog - really the holy grail for an operator-sdk developed operator

+## Outside Cluster: locally
+`make run` starts the go "manager" binary locally, subscribing to for watch events and whiping the cluster into the desired shape with Requests.

+## In Cluster: via deployment
+`make deploy` build and image and then deploy is as an k8s `Deployment`!

+The k8s Deployment will be templated with kustomize and simply assume the manager binary is already available in the registry.
+The image its trying to deploy has the very generic name `controller:latest`... uhhh what?
+That's because the deploy target will template the deployment in config/default which has this value hardcoded.

+So how do we build that image?
+`make docker-build`